About Server

 Internals

-• The method write_connections_entry_to_buffer is one of the most complex, writing 227 bytes per connection including:
+write_connections_entry_to_bufferis one of the most complex, writing 227 bytes per connection including:- UUID (16 bytes)

 The builder is zero-copy and protocol-bound, designed for raw throughput and minimal latency.